Updated on 2024.10.01

 }

-The same function in the C++ file looks like this:
+The same function in the original C++ file looks like this:

 void decodeOperandA(MCInst &MI, unsigned OpNum, unsigned Val) {